aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

 # Discovery Phase.
   Key findings from the assessment:
-1.Historical data shows minimal file access patterns after the initial processing 2.Users accept a 24-hour retrieval time for archived files when needed 3.A scheduled backup process (cron job) exists as a failsafe mechanism to ensure archival, in case the primary Quality Check System doesn't initiate the process
+1. Historical data shows minimal file access patterns after the initial processing
+2. Users accept a 24-hour retrieval time for archived files when needed
+3. A scheduled backup process (cron job) exists as a failsafe mechanism to ensure archival, in case the primary Quality Check System doesn't initiate the process

 # Business Requirement.
    1. Build completely a Serverless Solution.